Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Many small tweaks for Revision maps will properly be applied, instead of applying some Vanilla map tweaks to the Revision maps.
   - Exit teleporter at the end of the Vandenberg Tunnels (Mission 12) will be placed in the correct location on Revision maps.
   - Phones in Revision maps will work for making phone calls for bingo.
+  - Many elevator buttons in Revision maps will no longer be missing.

 </details>